CONNECT-platform/codedoc-docs/docs/md/docs/config/overview.md

           'Material Icons Outlined'
       }
     },
-    scripts: [],                         // --> a list of URLs for external scripts to load
+    scripts: [],                         // --> a list of script elements to be added to the head
+    stylesheets: [],                     // --> a list of stylesheet elements to be added to the head
-    stylesheets: [],                     // --> a list of URLs for external stylesheets to load },
+    post: [],                            // --> a list of functions for post-processing each generated HTML page },

 /*!*/  markdown: {                            // @see /docs/config/markdown